top of page

 Assignment Contract

-The posting of an employee abroad is not covered by general management law.
-A longer stay abroad can therefore only take place on a new contractual basis.
-In addition, a posting abroad also creates a need for regulations in the areas of insurance and taxes.
-Many rules which are self-evident in a German employment relationship subject to social insurance contributions only apply under certain conditions when posting abroad.
-Contrary to the otherwise widespread use of Spartan standard contracts, I recommend enriching the secondment contract with clarifying information in order to avoid unnecessary questions and to create the necessary regulatory certainty.
-The secondment contract is a reference work for the expatriate in case of doubt.
-Especially in the area of remuneration, clear and unambiguous definitions are of great importance if subsequent and unproductive disputes are to be avoided.
+The assignment of an employee abroad is not covered by general managerial authority.
+A longer stay abroad can therefore take place only on a new contractual basis.
+In addition, an international assignment also creates a need for regulation in the areas of insurance and taxation.
+Many provisions that are self-evident in a German employment relationship subject to social security contributions apply only under certain conditions during an international assignment.
+Contrary to the otherwise widespread use of minimalistic standard contracts, it is advisable to supplement the secondment agreement with clarifying provisions in order to avoid unnecessary questions and ensure legal certainty.
+The secondment agreement serves as a point of reference for the expatriate in case of doubt.
+Particularly in the area of remuneration, clear and unambiguous definitions are essential to avoid subsequent and unproductive disputes.

 The principles of contract design